Candidate Profile

 Experience

-* Experience managing staff is preferred.
+* Experience of managing staff is preferred.

 * Experience dealing with international students is preferred.